mattdavis90/immich-stacker/README.md

 when using special characters in an environment variable. `.env` files will handle escaping for you but a docker deployment needs care.

+You will need an API Key for your Immich installation.
+Since v1.351 it has been possible to apply fine grain security to this token.
+The following properties are required for immich-stacker to work; `asset.read` and `stack.*`

 ### Standalone

 Download the prebuilt binary from Github and run it.
 The example below uses a `.env`